dunksmith/DeviceInformationPlugin/README.md

 # DeviceInformation plugin for Phonegap #

-This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager and Account Manager classes from your PhoneGap application:
+This plugin allows you to retrieve most information about your Android/iOS* devices that are available through Android's Telephony Manager and Account Manager classes, or iOS's CTCarrier class, from your PhoneGap application:

 1. Your unique Device ID
 2. Phone Number (if it is stored in your SIM card)
 3. Country ISO of your phone network provider
 4. Name of your network provider
 5. Your SIM Card Serial number
-6. Country ISO of your SIM card
+6. Country ISO of your SIM card*
 7. Name of your SIM card mobile operator
 8. E-mail/Phone number used by apps listed in your Settings > Accounts & Sync list

+*(\*limited support on iOS - phone number retrieval not permitted by approval process)*

 ## Adding the Plugin to your project ##